Skip to content

 ADVERTISEMENT

 Anxiety is treatable with therapy.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Take a Free Online Assessment and get matched with the right therapist for you.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 Free Assessment

-Research shows that approximately 60-80% of the world’s population uses medicinal herbs, including teas, for treating various healthcare needs.1 The global demand for tea for health and wellness has continued to increase in recent years.
+Research shows that approximately 60-80% of the world’s population uses medicinal herbs, including teas, for treating various healthcare needs.2 The global demand for tea for health and wellness has continued to increase in recent years.

-Benefits of Drinking Tea
+Health Benefits of Drinking Tea

 In addition to potentially reducing anxiety symptoms, tea is associated with many other health benefits, including an improved immune system, decreased cancer and heart disease rates, reduction in menstrual pain and muscle spasms, and enhanced pain management.
 Tea can also lower blood pressure and improve liver health.